About

 Return to top

-To do the same for a slave, select the slave and click the "Edit" button.
+To do the same for a client, select the client and click the "Edit" button.

 match the physical arrangement of the monitors attached to this computer: